AbduEhab/Fast-Neural-Network/README.md

 ## Roadmap

-The following features and _might_ be implemented in a future releases:
+The following features might be implemented in a future release:

 - Support for more activation functions
 - GPU acceleration using CUDA or similar technologies (probably just shaders but idk it seems hard)
-- Enhanced model evaluation tools (and possibly, maybe a GUI to go with them.
-If I write one it will be in raylib btw)
+- Enhanced model evaluation tools (and possibly, maybe even a GUI to go with them.
+If I write one it will be in Raylib btw)